 Being at home also let's me scratch other itchies that have cropped up lately.
 I've been dyeing and spinning wool all winter, mostly with no idea what I'm going to do with the finished yarn.
 Today I finished up this little UFO basket:

-little Clover basket form woven with yarn I first dyed, then spun, then plied, then wove through the form.
+This is a little Clover basket form woven with yarn I first dyed, then spun, then plied, then wove through the form.
 Working on this little project I felt a bit like the Little Red Hen: I dyed the fiber and I spun the yarn and I wove the basket so it's MINE!

 Once the glue is dry, this little project is going downstairs to hold my empty bobbins as they come out of the machine.
 It seems I'm always needing little baskets like this to organize my drawers and it's a wonderful project to highlight art yarn I'm enjoying spinning.